meza/trance-stack/README.md

 handler, and it needs to be self-contained.
 While traditional lambda functions could have access to attached file systems, it would make deployments more complicated and the function would become incompatible with [Lambda@Edge](https://aws.amazon.com/lambda/edge/) solutions.

-Therefore instead of using the `fs-backend`, we're directly importing the resources from the `public/locales` directory.
+Therefore, instead of using the `fs-backend`, we're directly importing the resources from the `public/locales` directory.

 This does mean that when you add a new locale, you will have to add it to the resources in the `i18n.server.ts` file.